domizai/Result/README.md

 # A Java Result Type for Error Handling

 The `Result` monad offers a structured way to handle potential errors in your methods, replacing the need to throw exceptions.
-A `Result` can be either `Ok`, containing a successful return value, or ?`Err`, containing an error message if the method call fails.
+A `Result` can be either `Ok` (containing a successful return value) or `Err` (containing an error message) if the method call fails.

 ## Motivation